zprintln/pyre/README.md

 # Pyre: Wildfire Radio Alert System for Community Resilience

 ### Summary
-The Pyre Wildfire Radio Alert System provides a life-saving communication tool for vulnerable communities during wildfire crises.
-This non-digital satellite alert system ensures high-risk populations can receive timely evacuation notifications without the need for internet or cellular access.
+The Pyre Wildfire Radio Alert System is a life-saving communication tool designed to protect vulnerable communities in wildfire-prone areas.
+This non-digital, satellite-enabled alert system ensures that high-risk populations—including those with limited access to internet or cellular networks—receive timely and critical evacuation notifications.

 ---